GeoscienceAustralia/hazimp/user_guide.rst

         The title of the csv column with longitude values.

 *load_wind_ascii*
-    A list of wind hazard files to load or a single file.
+    A list of ascii grid wind hazard files to load or a single file.
 The file format is grid ascii.
 The values is the file must be *0.2s gust at 10m height m/s*.

 *save*
     The file where the results will be saved.
 All the results to calculate the damage due to the wind hazard are saved to file.
 The above example saves to a csv file, since the file name ends in *.csv*.
 This has the disadvantage of averaging data from multiple wind hazards.
 The information can also be saved as numpy arrays.
-This can be done by not using the *.csv* extension.
+This can be done by not using the *.npz* extension.